 Svizzeri sono armatissimi e liberissimi, gushed Niccolò Machiavelli in 1513.
 Whereas in testifying before the U.S. Congress against a 1935 handgun-registration bill, the pioneer of firearm forensics, Calvin H. Goddard, epitomized his ideas of connections between guns and crime with a reference to the permissive tranquility of Switzerland: “Any Swiss citizen may carry a pistol, his pockets may bulge with pistols, without a permit, but if he kills somebody he is out of luck.”
 At the time, these receptacles were likely to bulge with antiquated hardware.
 The officially issued Model 1929 Revolver, chambering the 7.5 Ordnance round ballistically similar to .32 ACP, had remained essentially unchanged since 1884, whereas the Model 1906/29 Parabellum, the direct descendant of the first semiautomatic pistol ever to be issued to a military force in 1900, was handicapped by chambering 7.65x21.5mm Parabellum, the bottlenecked round originally inherited from the Borchardt pistol by Georg Luger.
 This cartridge had been long since rendered obsolete in military service by its straight-walled counterpart, the 9x19mm Parabellum, by then well on the way to becoming the most popular pistol round of all time.
 In a tribute to the passion for target shooting complementing the neutrality of the Helvetic Federation, these arms combined moderate ballistic power with superb accuracy.
 But the approach of global warfare inspired a quest for a sidearm that delivered a stronger punch with equal precision.

 In a rare concession to martial fashion, the next Swiss sidearm was to chamber the 9x19mm Parabellum instead of an indigenously developed cartridge.
 While some experimental variations of the Pistole 06/29 were produced in that chambering, the settings of trenches precluded reliance on the intricate toggle mechanism of the Luger pistol.
 Thus SIG turned to the next advance in refining the Browning tilting barrel action, made in 1934 by the Swiss designer Charles Petter, and embodied in the French military Modèle 1935 pistol.
 As manufactured by the French company Société Alsacienne des Constructions Mécaniques (SACM), this sidearm chambered the anemic 7.65 Long cartridge, but manifested advanced features in every other respect.
 Petter improved its construction by dispensing with a barrel bushing to machine the slide in a single piece with a differentially bored front opening.
-He also copied the 1930 Soviet Tokarev innovation of containing the hammer and its lockwork in a single assembly removable by hand for cleaning and maintenance.
+He also imitated the 1930 Soviet Tokarev innovation of containing the hammer and its lockwork in a single assembly removable by hand for cleaning and maintenance.
+Notwithstanding Tokarev’s prior art, Petter received patents in France (FR 782914), Switzerland (CH 185452), and the United States (U.S. Patent 2,139,203).

 SIG licensed the Petter design in 1937.
 It served as the basis for a new service pistol that realized the culmination of Browning’s tilting barrel design.
-SIG dispensed with the swinging links that Petter had copied from the Colt Government Model, and used their own method of locking, with a kidney-shaped cutout in the lug under the chamber.
-SIG also adopted spring-loaded extractors.
-This extraction system has proved itself to be far more durable and reliable than the self-sprung M1911 design.
+Max Müller, who headed SIG’s pistol design program, replaced the Browning-style swinging links used by Petter with a novel locking method using a patented kidney-shaped cutout in the lug under the chamber (CH 270873).
+Müller retained Petter’s spring-loaded extractor that proved to be far more durable and reliable than the self-sprung M1911 design.
 The M1911 action is designed to pick up rounds only from a loaded magazine, controlling their travel throughout the operating cycle.
-While slamming the slide home on an empty chamber does not stress the M1911 extractor, the most common cause of its breakage originates from slamming the slide home to snap over a round hand-loaded into the chamber.
-The amount of pressure that a M1911 extractor places on the rim of a cartridge casing is regulated only by its curvature in the part that passes through the extractor channel in the slide.
-Too much curvature causes excessive pressure, whereby the extractor prevents the cartridge casing from chambering, resulting in a failure to feed.
-Not enough curvature causes insufficient extractor tension, resulting in failures to extract the spent casing fully or to eject it.
-As with its unit construction hammer group, the pivoting spring-loaded extractor of the P210 followed the Tokarev pattern by relegating the control of extractor tension to a separate coil spring, resulting in a major improvement in reliability and serviceability, and enabling the extractor to snap over a cartridge dropped into the chamber without undue stress.
+While closing the slide on an empty chamber does not stress the M1911 extractor, the most common cause of its breakage is snapping it over a round loaded in the chamber.
+The amount of pressure that a M1911 extractor places on the rim of a cartridge casing is regulated only by the curvature of its sprung body.
+Too much curvature results in excessive pressure, whereby the extractor prevents the cartridge from chambering, causing a failure to feed.
+Not enough curvature causes insufficient extractor tension, resulting in failures to extract or eject.
+Whereas the pivoting spring-loaded extractor of the Petter pistol follows the Tokarev pattern by relegating the control of extractor tension to a separate coil spring, resulting in a major improvement in reliability and serviceability, and enabling the extractor to snap over a cartridge dropped into the chamber without undue stress.

 The SP 47/8 is a single action locked breech self-loading pistol with a detachable 8-round single stack magazine.
 While it is acclaimed for making a design contribution in its inverted slide rail arrangement, this ostensibly novel arrangement duplicates the receiver to frame interface of the previous Swiss service pistol, the Georg Luger-designed Parabellum, equally known for its superlative accuracy.
 The M1911 slide rails face outwards of the frame.
 The GP35 improves on this by having two sets of rails, the inner and the outer.
 Given equal clearances, the end-to-end length of slide rails is the most important factor in the alignment of the slide to the frame.
 In the final version of the GP35, Saive nearly doubled the slide-to-frame engagement of the M1911.
 The SP 47/8 design has nearly twice the rail engagement of the GP35.
 Thanks to this feature, the Swiss pistol combines superior slide alignment with sufficient working clearances.